 We all have so much time in the week that we don’t spend intentionally.

 Do you drive to work?
 Educate yourself with relevant podcasts rather than listen to music.

 Do you spend a lot of time doing housework or running errands?
 Listen to practical or educational audio books.

 Do you spend more than an hour a day watching TV?
 You really don’t need to fill your mind with that much trash.

 Do you get to work and don’t know where to begin or what to prioritise?
 Spend 15 minutes planning your day and deciding what your MITs are (Most Important Tasks) for achieving your goals for that day.

 Do you think of yourself as an evening person, not a morning person?
 Experiment!
 Try getting up at 6:30 every morning and be in bed by 10:30, for a month.
 See if you can adjust.

 Whatever it is, be intentional about how you allocate time and use your calendar strategically.
 Design your week, don’t let your week design you.
-Get on top of your use of time and if you maintain successful routines, you’ll be successful in achieving your goals.
+Get on top of your use of time and if you live according to a well-designed calendar, you’ll be successful in living according to your values.